·

 · Ensure moderate but regular irrigation during the growing season.

-· Reduce irrigation toward the end of summer to harden plant tissues.
+· Reduce irrigation toward the end of summer to encourage hardening of plant tissues.
+Avoid inducing drought stress too early.

 Fertilization: